PubNubDevelopers/PubMoji/README.md

 # How to run

-- [ ] Make sure that you have React Native set up on your machine.
+- [ ] Make sure that you have React Native set up in your machine.
 If you don't, then follow the [React Native CLI Quickstart](https://facebook.github.io/react-native/docs/getting-started.html) instructions in the official documentation.

 - [ ] Clone this repository to your computer:
  ```bash